The Software "VIDOS" or "VIDSO-NVR" with the replay tool "Archive Player for VIDOS" are all rather outdated former software developments of BOSCH ST.

 How to download the NetApp Support Bundle of a reachable online NetApp Storage Array

 1 How to Factory Default a NetApp E-Series that you bought via BOSCH sales channel?
-Using the BOSCH Configuration Manager 6.00 or 6.01 the NetApp models E2600, E2700 and E2800 can be managed.
-Especially we recommend to use the BOSCH Configuration Manager version 06.01 when using a NetApp E2800 to have all models (also former models E2700 and E2600) supported.
-Also in the BOSCH Configuration Manager 6.01 the Basic configuration for the initial setup is helpful as well as the Factory Default option and Clear option is available.
+Using the BOSCH Configuration Manager starting with version 6.00, the NetApp models E2600, E2700 and E2800 can be managed.
+Especially we recommend to use the BOSCH Configuration Manager version above version 06.01 when using a NetApp E2800 to have all models (also former models E2700 and E2600) supported.
+Also in the BOSCH Configuration Manager, the Basic configuration for the initial setup is helpful as well as the Factory Default option and Clear option is available.
 Of course the NetApp E2800 offers also a WebGUI by using the IP of the management port of a controller.
 The following screenshot made from the BOSCH Configuration Manager shows the options available in the tab "Basic Configuration" when a NetApp E-Series (DSA E-Series) is already added to a VRM system in the Configuration Manager.
 The Button "Defaults" is used to trigger the "Reset Storage Array" mechanism of NetApp.
 At a E2800 all configuration is eliminated but the Management Port IP still remains to ensure that the WEB GUI of NetApp and the communication of the BOSCH Configuration Manager can still work.

 2 How to download the NetApp Support Bundle of a reachable online NetApp Storage Array In the Tab "My Devices" of the Configuration Manager 6.01 and newer versions you can also now download the Support Bundle (collection of logfiles) from a NetApp E2800 storage system.
 Select the NetApp E2800 in your device tree that is added to a VRM system and right-click on it.
 There you find "File Download" and "Maintenance Log..." - Choose that to download the NetApp Support Bundle.